 1. Enter your ranking keywords in the Keywords tab.

 2. Click on the Search engines tab, then click on the Add a search engine button.
 In the new popup window, select your target country and language.
 The tool will find relevant search engines, from which you’ll need to choose those that are relevant to your situation (Google and Google Mobile, most likely).
-Click the Add button.
+Press Add.

 Click on Save, and the Rank Tracker tool will begin searching.
 Once it’s finished, it will generate a graph and a table.